 AvgJobs1: the average number of jobs in the last minute 100.
 AvgJobs5: the average number of jobs in the last 5 minutes 100.
 AvgJobs15: the average number of jobs in the last 15 minutes 100.
 CpuUser%: the percentage of non-idle processor time that is spent in user mode.
-CpuNice%: the percentage of non-idle processor time that is spent in nice mode.
+CpuSys%: the percentage of non-idle processor time that is spent in nice mode.
 CpuSys%: the percentage of non-idle processor time that is spent in system mode.

-Cpuldle%: the percentage of idle processor time.
+CpuIdle%: the percentage of non-idle processor time.
 FreeMemory KBytes: the amount of idle memory.
 FreeSwap KBytes: the amount of free swap space on the system.
 MaxProc: the maximum number of processes allowed.
 MaxUserMem KBytes: the amount of maximum user memory on the system.
 PhysMemory KBytes: the amount of physical memory on the system.

-Users: the number of users logged on to the machine.

-LINUX Memory
+Memory